Skip to content

 Identifying the Right Length

-After picking the style speargun blank you need to identify the length of the speargun you want to build.
+After picking the style speargun blank, you need to choose the length of the speargun you want to build.
 These blanks are 60” long, but there are only select purposes for that length speargun.
-Most speargun builders will determine the length speargun that suits their needs and cut the blank down to the correct length.
+Most speargun builders will determine the length speargun that suits their needs and cut the blank down to that length.
 Your specific dive conditions, and the species you are targeting will determine the length of speargun you will want.
 If you dive in a location with clear water and fish that are scared of divers, you will want a longer speargun.
-If you live in a place where there is limited visibility and you are shooting into confined spaces you will likely want a shorter speargun.
+If you live in a place where there is limited visibility and you are shooting into confined spaces, you will likely want a shorter speargun.
 Once you have decided on the length you simply cut the speargun blank to that length.

 Cutting the Band Slot for Your Speargun Blank

-If you have a router table you can set up the router table to router the band slots if you want all of your bands in one slot.
-Make sure that larger band slot are a solid piece, and that you tie in your speargun bands.
-Having a large, open bands slot is an easy way to have the bands break the band slot.
+If you have a router table, you can set it up to route the band slots if you want all of your bands in one slot.
+Make sure that larger band slots are a solid piece, and that you tie in your speargun bands.
+Having a large, open band slot is an easy way to have the bands break it when loading the speargun.

 Rounding the Edges of The Speargun Blank